CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ### Task 6.5: Use the REST API to update the search solution

+In this task, you will learn how to use the REST API to update your Azure AI Search solution, including modifying indexes, skillsets, and other components programmatically.

 1. Right-click the **modify-search** folder and open an integrated terminal.

 1. In the terminal pane for the **modify-search** folder, enter the following command to run the **modify-search.cmd** script, which submits the JSON definitions to the REST interface and initiates the indexing.